 What is the Duke of Edinburgh's Award?

-A DofE programme is a real adventure from beginning to end.
-It doesn’t matter who you are or where you’re from.
+A Duke of Edinburgh programme is a real adventure from beginning to end.
+It doesn't matter who you are or where you’re from.
 You just need to be aged between 14 and 24 and realise there’s more to life than sitting on a sofa watching life pass you by.

 You can do programmes at three levels, which when completed, lead to a Bronze, Silver or Gold Duke of Edinburgh's Award.